Introduction

 - Jesus (7%)

-Conversely, L'Eixample and El Pla del Real are the two least profitable, which comes as no surprise since purchase prices there are among the most expensive, at €3,000 and above.
+Conversely, L’Eixample and El Pla del Real are the two least profitable, which is not surprising as purchase prices there are among the highest, at €3,000 and above.

 - Nou Barris (6.3%)